-Department administrators should establish and communicate project grant review protocols, (timing, frequency, review procedures and approvals), after evaluating both the attributes of the specific project grant and the internal controls which have been established within the department.
+Department administrators should establish and communicate Fund review protocols, (timing, frequency, review procedures and approvals), after evaluating both the attributes of the specific Fund and the internal controls which have been established within the department.

-Evaluation of a Project Grant should include consideration of the following:
+Evaluation of a Fund should include consideration of the following:

 - Nature of the Restriction – Funds with very narrow restrictions warrant a higher level of attention than gifts with broad restrictions.

 - Funding Source - Funds received from active donors, (i.e. those who are actively involved with the department, who contribute regularly or have the potential to do so in the future and/or require on-going stewardship reports), merit increased stewardship attention by the department.

 - Nature of Transaction Activity – Scheduled payroll and routine activities generally require a lower level of review than those which are unscheduled and/or non-routine.
 For example, one may be able to simply review a particular Fund report to ascertain that a scheduled payroll transaction has been recorded properly.
 However, in order to ensure that a non-routine transaction is properly recorded one may be required to examine backup documentation.

 - Anticipated transaction levels both in terms of dollars and number of transactions – Those Funds which have high levels of transactions, either in terms of dollars or number of transactions, should be reviewed more frequently than those with low levels of transactions.
 For example, "Prize" Funds may have activity only at one time during the year.
 It may be determined that review of the activity in this particular Fund need only be completed once per year.
 In this instance, it may however, be a good idea to periodically review the available balance in the Fund when expenditures are not anticipated to ensure that errors have not occurred.